 52C.
-The consent holder shall arrange a pre-start meeting with the General roup-Manager - InfrastructureEngineering Services, Kaipara District Council prior to the commencement of principal construction works authorised as part of this resource consent, to discuss the findings of the Pavement Impact Assessment required in accordance with Condition 52B and to confirm the condition of the Kaipara District Council's assets within the road reserve of the haulage
+The consent holder shall arrange a pre-start meeting with the General roup-Manager - InfrastructureEngineering Services, Kaipara District Council prior to the commencement of principal construction works authorised as part of this resource consent, to discuss the findings of the Pavement Impact Assessment required in accordance with Condition 52B and to confirm the condition of the Kaipara District Council's assets within the road reserve of the haulage route to be utilised.
+The consent holder shall then undertake the necessary strengthening / upgrade works to the local roads of the haulage route in accordance with the recommendations of the Pavement Impact Assessment.

-- route to be utilised.
-The consent holder shall then undertake the necessary strengthening / upgrade works to the local roads of the haulage route in accordance with the recommendations of the Pavement Impact Assessment. - 52D.
-Should the results of the monitoring plan required in accordance with Condition 52B identify that damage has occurred to local roads, footpaths, berms, curbs or drains and other assets administered by the Kaipara District Council, as well as any third party assets that are established within road reserve, the consent holder shall notify the General roup Manager_Infrastructure-Engineering Services, Kaipara District Council within 24 hours of the discovery (or immediately where the damage presents a safety hazard).
-Restoration of any damaged asset shall be in accordance with Kaipara District Council's Engineering Standards 2011 and approved by the General Manage r-Infrastructure Services, Kaipara District Council.
-The costs of rectifying such damage and restoring the asset to its previous condition shall be met by the consent holder. - 52E.
-Upon the completion of construction works authorised by this resource consent, the consent holder shall a arrange a site meeting with the Generalroup Manager Infrastructure-Engineering Services, Kaipara District Council to confirm the results of the Pavement Impact Assessment (and the associated monitoring plan) in order to determine whether any further works are required to rectify any damage and restore the asset to its previous condition. - 52F.
+- 52E.
+Upon the completion of construction works authorised by this resource consent, the consent holder shall a arrange a site meeting with the General roup Manager Infrastructure-Engineering Services, Kaipara District Council to confirm the results of the Pavement Impact Assessment (and the associated monitoring plan) in order to determine whether any further works are required to rectify any damage and restore the asset to its previous condition. - 52F.
 Prior to the commencement of principal construction works authorised as part of this resource consent, the consent holder shall obtain all necessary over-dimension and / or over-weight load permits from the relevant issuing authority(s) for any over-dimension or over-weight loads travelling to the Kaiwaikawe Wind Farm.
 The consent holder shall abide by the requirements of any such permit issued.
 The consent holder shall also provide the Generalroup Manager Infrastructure-Engineering Services, Kaipara District Council with a copy of any over-dimension and / or over-weight load permits issued.

-Note: The consent holder will be required to obtain approval from the General roup Manager
+Note: The consent holder will be required to obtain approval from the Generalroup Manager

-Infrastructure- Engineering Services, Kaipara District Council for any works within legal road reserve administered by the Kaipara District Council.
+Infrastructure Engineering Services, Kaipara District Council for any works within legal road reserve administered by the Kaipara District Council.

-EXPERT AVIFAUNA / LONG-TAILED BAT PANEL
+EXPERT AVIFAUNA PANEL

-Establishment of Expert Avifauna / Long-Tailed Bat Panel
+Establishment of Expert Avifauna Panel